What is Serverless?

-For a detailed example, read How a Monte Carlo simulation ran over 160x faster on a serverless architecture vs. a local machine
+For a detailed example, read "How a Monte Carlo simulation ran over 160x faster on a serverless architecture vs. a local machine."

 Stream processing workloads

 Tutorials: Get started with serverless computing

-Expand your serverless computing skills with these tutorials:
+You can expand your serverless computing skills with these tutorials:

 - Quick lab: No infrastructure, just code.
 See the simplicity of serverless: In this 45-minute lab, you'll create an IBM Cloud account and then use Node.js to create an action, an event-based trigger, and a web action.